-Eleonora is an expert in copyright and trade mark law.
-She has authored hundreds of articles on IP issues and two monographs on EU copyright law.
+I am an Of Counsel in the IP team, and work between Milan and London on copyright and trade mark issues.
+I am also a law academic and have authored hundreds of articles on IP issues and three books on EU copyright law.

-She is an Editor of the Journal of Intellectual Property Law & Practice (Oxford University Press), and has written extensively in the IP field.
-Her latest monograph – Copyright and the Court of Justice of the European Union (Oxford University Press:2019) – explores the role, action, and legacy of the highest EU court’s copyright case law.
+I am an Editor of the Journal of Intellectual Property Law & Practice (Oxford University Press), and have written extensively in the IP field.

-Having trained and previously worked with us, she re-joined as an Of Counsel in 2019.
+Having trained and previously worked for Bird & Bird, I re-joined as an Of Counsel in 2019.